Someone who’s been there!

 One great way to understand an addiction is to read a real story from someone who’s been there.
 Some of the best stories are told by those who hit rock bottom and get sober in spite of themselves.
 And if you’re dealing with repeat relapse, inspiration may not come often.
 Sometimes, a book can help!

-In fact, “Split Ends: Beyond the Hair” is that kind of book.
+In fact, “Last Call” is that kind of book.

 Continue reading our book review to see how alcoholism can destroy someone’s life over and over again, and how the hope and willingness to change can overcome.
 Finally, we invite you to share your thoughts and questions in the comments section below.